Statistical Models for Repeated Categorical Ratings: The R Package rater: Example usage

-When specifying the $\beta$ hyper-parameters for the Dawid--Skene model, the user can either specify a single matrix or an array.
-If only a matrix is specified, it will be interpreted as the hyper-parameter values for all raters.
+When specifying the \(\beta\) hyper-parameters for the Dawid--Skene model, the user can either specify a single matrix or a 3-dimensional array.
+If only a matrix specified, it will be interpreted as the hyper-parameter values for all raters.
 This is useful in the common situation where the overall quality of the raters is known but there is no information on the quality of any specific rater.
-When an array is passed, it is taken to specify the specific hyper-parameters for each of the raters (i.e., a separate matrix for each rater).
+When a 3-dimensional array is passed, it is taken to specify the hyper-parameters for each of the raters (i.e., a separate matrix for each rater).
 This is useful when prior information about the quality of specific raters is available, for example when some `raters' are diagnostic tests with known performance characteristics.

 This is how to use the class-conditional Dawid--Skene model (with default prior):